BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 Dmitry continued.

-“I’ll go around back.
+“I don't think we should kill the officer if we don't have to.
+I’ll go around back.
 Quietly.
 You go through the front.
 Start knocking, draw his attention ; talk to him, pretend you need help or something.”

 “Then what?”